st3b1t/SatoshiBanner/README.md

 # Satoshi.motd

-Satoshi tribute for your Full Node SSH server motd(message of the day) or banner file
+Satoshi tribute for your Linux Bitcoin Full Node SSH server motd(message of the day) or banner file

 ## Install